Rexarrior/docx_to_md/memory-bank/activeContext.md

 - **Image Handling**: Saving images in a media folder and referencing them with proper paths
 - **Table Formatting**: Converting tables to Markdown using pipe syntax with proper alignments
 - **ZIP Structure**: Organizing the output as a Markdown file and a media folder in a ZIP archive
+- **Newline Handling**: Ensuring that lines split by newlines within the same paragraph maintain proper indentation
+- **Formatted Text with Newlines**: Applying formatting markers to each line individually when text contains newlines

 ## Next Steps
 1. Implement error handling for edge cases (file access issues, malformed documents, etc.)